What is Web Scraping?

 Web scraping, sometimes called data scraping, data extraction, or web harvesting is merely the process of collecting data from websites and storing it on your local database or spreadsheets.
+Today, web scraping tools are necessary for the modern marketer.

 For the uninitiated, web scraping may sound like one of these scary tech buzzwords, but it’s not that big a deal, technically speaking.
 To do any web scraping though, you need the right tools.
-Web scraping tools come in handy not only for recruitment purposes but also for marketing, finance, e-commerce and many other industries.
+Web scraping tools come in handy not only for recruitment purposes but also for marketing, finance, e-commerce, and many other industries.

 Why Learn Web Scraping?